Read our 2020 Annual Report: Supporting Businesses for a Stronger, Healthier Future

 Notice on Revised Fee Schedule

 The Clean Air Improvement Program (CAIP) is OAQDA’s resource for businesses looking to improve air quality.
 We help businesses of all sizes every day by providing financial tools through our bond financing, allowing them to make investments in cleaner, more efficient technologies such as pollution control, energy efficiency, and renewable energy.

-Through these projects, we support cleaner air for employees, customers, and communities, along with bottom-line savings that help Ohio businesses sustain their operations and meet their sustainability goals.
+Through the financial benefits of OAQDA-issued bonds, projects see enhanced viability and increased cash flow.
 OAQDA bond financing provides a 100 percent exemption from the following taxes:

 If you’re not sure if your project qualifies, contact OAQDA at (614) 466-6825 or email@example.com.